eugeneoei/basic-react-code-snippets/passing-arguments-into-function-props/README.md

 # Passing Arguments into Function Props

 This code snippet example repo demonstrates how you can pass parameter(s) to a function prop from a child component.
+This demo is based on the React Cities homework!

 # Demo